fredericbarthelet/blog-theodo-article-homebridge/README.md

 We need to instanciate :
 * an `AccessoryInformation` service containing:
-  * a `Name` characteristic - the only required characteristic of this service
   * a `Manufacturer` characteristic
   * a `Model` characteristic
   * a `SerialNumber` characterisic